SviluppoWebAvanzato-Univaq/SviluppoWebAvanzato-Univaq.github.io/workspace-en.md

 - Tomcat (<https://tomcat.apache.org/>), the Java web server,
 - the JDK (<https://jdk.java.net/>), on which both the above programs will run.

+Morevoer, we will use
+- Postman (<https://www.postman.com/>) to test RESTful services,
+- Swagger Editor (<https://editor.swagger.io/>) to assist us in writing OpenAPI specifications.

-Unfortunately, these three softwares, especially the JDK, are subject to continuous updates, which in addition to fixing bugs and adding features can sometimes introduce new bugs and incompatibilities with the examples shown during the lactures that are based on a specific combination of versions, tested and "certified" *before*
+Unfortunately, these softwares, especially the JDK, are subject to continuous updates, which in addition to fixing bugs and adding features can sometimes introduce new bugs and incompatibilities with the examples shown during the lactures that are based on a specific combination of versions, tested and "certified" *before*